SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/create-in-superoffice.md

 1. Click the **Write** toolbar button at the bottom of the SuperOffice CRM window.
 The **Document** dialog opens.
 2. In the **Type** field at the top of the dialog, select an email template.
 3. Complete the remaining fields with the required information.
-Please refer to the User's Guide for more information on this dialog.
 4. Click the **Create** button to open the new email in your default mail client.
 5. If SuperOffice CRM contains an email address for the company/contact you have chosen in the **Document** dialog, this address is inserted automatically in the message’s **To** field.
     Enter the email addresses of any other recipients you would like to add.
 You can also use the **Select recipients** dialog (see [Selecting recipients][4]).